-Any CSE user may maintain their own webpage located at cse-webedit.coeit.osu.edu.
+Any user of the CSE legacy service may maintain their own webpage located at cse-webedit.coeit.osu.edu.

 In order to access your Web Space Directory you will need to either ssh or sftp to cse-webedit.coeit.osu.edu.
 Below you will find instructions on how to connect to the Web Space Directory using Filezilla:

 Step 1: Launch Filezilla You Can launch Filezilla by searching for the application on your windows device Step 2: Connect to cse-webedit.coeit.osu.edu Once Filezilla is launched you will setup your connection with the following settings (excluding the quotation marks) Host: cse-webedit.coeit.osu.edu Username: name.# Password: University Password Port: 22 To save the settings and launch the connection, click the “Quickconnect” button You will receive a pop-up windows asking you to trust the connection and confirm your RSA fingerprint, click “OK” to continue Step 3: Verify connection is successful If the connection was made successfully you will see two file explorers, one for your “Local Site”, the workstation you are logged into, and one for “Remote Site”, the CSE Web Space Directory